North Island temperate forests: Conservation and threats

 Most of the ecoregion's original forest is gone.
 In the lowlands it has mostly been replaced by agriculture, and on the plateau by pastureland and extensive plantations of exotic timber trees, principally radiata pine (Pinus radiata) introduced from California in the 19th century.

 Prior to human settlement of New Zealand, birds were the largest land animals, and the only land mammals were bats.
 The ecoregion was home to several species of flightless moa, Haast's eagle (Hieraaetus moorei), the flightless New Zealand swan (Cygnus sumnerensis) and the North Island goose (Cnemiornis gracilis).
-The Maori arrived around 1280, and are the first known humans to inhabit New Zealand.
+The Māori arrived around 1280, and are the first known humans to inhabit New Zealand.
 The early settlers hunted many of the large birds, including the moas, native swan, and native goose, to extinction.
 They brought with them the Polynesian rat (Rattus exulans).
 Europeans settled in the 19th century, and brought with them the black rat (Rattus rattus), domestic cat (Felis catus), Norway rat (Rattus norvegicus), and stoat (Mustela erminea).
 These introduced predators took a heavy toll on the native birds and insects, some of which survive only or mainly on offshore islands free from exotic predators.
 Introduced goats and Common brushtail possums (Trichosurus vulpecula) heavily browse the lowland forests, and possums have decimated kamahi and rata in lowland forests and kaikawaka and Hall’s totara in the southern ranges.